AndreiKurilov/rsschool-cv/cv.md

 ### Hard Skills
-    I am currently coding the layout of the hotel room search pages using HTML, CSS, JavaScript: use Webpack to build the project
+    I am currently coding the layout of the hotel room search pages using HTML, CSS, JavaScript: use Webpack to build the project;
-    layout is performed in accordance with the BEM methodology use Pug, SCSS preprocessors
+    layout is performed in accordance with the BEM methodology;
+    use Pug, SCSS preprocessors;
-    work in the VS Code editor
+    work in the VS Code editor;
-    Git (local repository) is used to store the project
+    Git (local repository) is used to store the project;

 ### Soft Skills
 __Ability to work in a team, attentiveness to details, the ability to listen and clearly express my thoughts__